jposada202020/CircuitPython_uplot/docs/quick_start.rst

     Bar(plot, a, b, fill=True, bar_space=30, xstart=70, color_palette=[0xFF1000, 0x00FF00, 0x0000FF, 0x00FFFF])

-with the projection argument you can show the bars with projection.
+With the projection argument you can show the bars with projection.
 This will give them a 3D appearance

 .. code-block:: python